 Trustees decide to close trust

-UKCF supports Trust to change objectives and close
+UKCF supports trust to change objectives and close

-Money is distributed to CFs
+Money is distributed to community foundations

 Money changes lives by supporting local charities to do amazing work